Sachinsh72/GitHub-User-Finder-Web-App/README.md

 # GitHub-User-Finder-Web-App
 Developed a web application using React that allows users to input a GitHub username.
 Upon user input, the app display the avatar of the user fetched from the GitHub API.
 And allows to display the user info like Username, Followers, Following, Public_Repositories, and Join date.
-It also have three extra tabs to dispay Public_Repositories, Activity and Followers list with thier avatar and username.
+It also have three extra tabs to display Public_Repositories, Activity and Followers list with their avatar and username.

 <img width="946" alt="Screenshot 2023-09-04 163731" src="https://github.com/Sachinsh72/GitHub-User-Finder-Web-App/assets/91846348/e38690e9-1c9f-46b8-a57c-7a9f6a292dd7"> <br/>